mozilla/amo-validator/README.rst

                     tier has failed.
 Certain high-tiered tests may inadvertently fail when this option is enabled for badly malformed add-ons.
---target-appversion     Accepts a JSON string containing an object whose keys
+--target-maxversion     Accepts a JSON string containing an object whose keys
-                    are GUIDs and values are lists of version strings.
-In the targetApplication and compatibility tests, the add-on's
+                    are GUIDs and values are version strings.
+This will override the max version that the add-on supports for the corresponding application GUID.
-                    predefined ``<em:targetApplication>`` values will be
-                    overridden if its GUIDs match thoes from the JSON.
-E.g.:
-                    ``{"{ec8030f7-c20a-464f-9b0e-13a3a9e97384}": "5.*"}``
+--target-minversion     Identical to ``--target-minversion``, except overrides
+                    the min version instead of the max.
 --for-appversions   Accepts a JSON string containing an object whose keys are
                     GUIDs and values are lists of version strings.
 If this list is specified, non-inlinecompatibility tests will only